The global skills and competency framework for the digital world

 • evaluating, designing and implementing on-premise, cloud-based and hybrid data engineering solutions

-• structuring and storing data for uses including, but not limited to, analytics, machine learning, data mining, sharing with applications and organisations
+• structuring and storing data for analytics, machine learning, data mining and sharing with applications and organisations

 • harvesting structured and unstructured data